-- Inform the support coordinator immediately of the providers' inability to provide staff according to the recipient's nursing service plan. - Report any recipient's non-compliance with or refusal of the established Individual Nursing Service Plan and provide these notes to the designated support coordinator every three months, or as specified in the POC. - Maintain both current and past records and make them available upon request to the OCDD, service providers, support coordinators, the Centers for Medicare and Medicaid Services (CMS) and/or legislative auditors. - Bill for prior authorized services rendered based on the recipient's approved Plan of Care. - Ensure the home health nurse and the recipient's support coordinator communicate at least monthly to determine if any further planning is required. - Report any changes in the recipient's nursing service needs to the support coordinator.
-If necessary, the support coordinator will call an Interdisciplinary Team meeting to review the POC and to discuss any needed revisions.
-Changes to Skilled Nursing services in accordance with regulations, must be reflected in the Individual Nursing Services Plan and submitted to the support coordinator every 60 days.
+- Complete progress notes for each treatment, assessment, intervention, and critical incident. - Provide the support coordination agency with physician-ordered changes every 60 days regarding the recipient's health status and health needs. - Inform the support coordinator immediately of the providers' inability to provide staff according to the recipient's nursing service plan. - Report any recipient's non-compliance with or refusal of the established Individual Nursing Service Plan, and provide these notes to the designated support coordinator every three months, or as specified in the Plan of Care. - Maintain both current and past records and make them available upon request to the OCDD, service providers, support coordinators, the Centers for Medicare and Medicaid Services (CMS), and/or legislative auditors. - Bill for prior authorized services rendered based on the recipient's approved Plan of Care. - Ensure the home health nurse and the recipient's support coordinator communicate at least monthly to determine if any further planning is required. - Report any changes in the recipient's nursing service needs to the support coordinator.
+If necessary, the support coordinator will call an Interdisciplinary Team meeting to review the Plan of Care and to discuss any needed revisions.
+Changes which increase Skilled Nursing services in accordance with regulations, must revise the Individual Nursing Services Plan every 60 days.

-NOTE: It is not necessary to revise the POC every 60 days unless there is a change in the recipient's medical condition requiring the need for additional Skilled Nursing services or the recipient requests a change.
+NOTE: It is not necessary to revise the Plan of Care every 60 days unless there is a change in the recipient's medical condition requiring the need for additional Skilled Nursing services or the recipient requests a change.

-- Changes in the Individual Nursing Service Plan must be approved by the primary care physician and reflect the physician's orders for the Skilled Nursing service. - Ensure the Individual Nursing Service Plan is current and available in the recipient's home at all times. - Follow all NOW requirements, minimum standards for home health agencies and state and federal rules and regulations for licensed home health agencies and nursing care. - Comply with OCDD standards for payment, Medical Assistance Program Integrity Law (MAPIL), HIPAA, ADA and licensing requirements.
+- Changes in the Individual Nursing Service Plan must be approved by the primary care physician and reflect the physician's orders for the Skilled Nursing service. - Ensure the Individual Nursing Service Plan is current and available in the recipient's home at all times.

-SECTION 32.6: PROVIDER REQUIREMENTS PAGE(S) 17
+CHAPTER 32: NEW OPPORTUNTIES WAIVERSECTION 32.6: PROVIDER REQUIREMENTSPAGE(S) 14